joZephhh/Art-Gallery-Inventory/README.md

 + Create your own database and import tables and its contents from `database.sql`
 +  Define your database in config.php at root project
 +  Define your local address and port in config.php at root project
-+ Go to your local adress and port, normally you arrive on the login page and enter this logins :
++ Go to your local address and port, normally you arrive on the login page and enter this logins :

 | Email | Password |
 | --- | --- |